lemanschik/deno-loader/README.md

 ## Goals
 Code Once for deno and let it run anywhere even on targets like cloudflare workers and NGINX NJS or your Local Browser but Mainly this is a Core Part of AwesomeOS to make it more easy to integrate legacy Software and Optimize it Incremental.

+also inhires the server parts for widly known cdn's and ECMAScript Package Processing pipelines like git, npm, esm.sh which uses esbuild, unpkg.com which is mainly a call fetch pattern over npm.